 The Investment Committee and the OCIO will meet at least four times each year to review quarterly and longer-term investment performance and compliance of the OCIO and investment managers.
-The Investment Committee may review the OCIO at any time, but will normally do so during these regularly scheduled quarterly performance review meetings.
-The OCIO will perform a quarterly review of the compliance with the Investment Policy and any specific guidelines adopted by the Investment Committee, and of the Pools overall.
+The Investment Committee may review the OCIO at any time but will normally do so during these regularly scheduled quarterly performance review meetings.
+The OCIO will quarterly review compliance with the Investment Policy, any specific guidelines adopted by the Investment Committee, and the Pools overall.
 The OCIO will promptly notify the Chairperson of the Investment Committee of any actual or potential compliance violation.
-The OCIO will propose a plan for correction to the Chairperson, who may approve the plan and, if appropriate, immediate action for later ratification by the Investment Committee.
+The OCIO will propose a plan for correction to the Chairperson, who may approve the plan and, if appropriate, take immediate action for later ratification by the Investment Committee.

-Maintaining both a short-term and long-term perspective, the Investment Committee will evaluate whether the OCIO has:
+Maintaining both a short-term and long-term perspective, the Investment Committee will evaluate whether the OCIO and Outside Advisors have:

-- Performed satisfactorily when compared with the specific objectives for the Pools; - Produced results that compare favorably to benchmarks and peer universes with similar portfolios; and - Adhered to the relevant policies and objectives.
+- Performed satisfactorily when compared with the specific objectives for the Pools and outside advisors; - Produced results that compare favorably to benchmarks and peer universes with similar portfolios; - · Adhered to the relevant policies and objectives; and - Periodically review expenses, fees, etc.

-Criteria for the Review and Termination of the OCIO
+Criteria for the Review and Termination of the OCIO and Outside Advisors

-The OCIO may be placed on "watch" status, replaced or eliminated if the Investment Committee loses confidence in the management of the strategy; when the characteristics of the portfolio no longer satisfy the desired or expected elements of the mandate; or when the current style is no longer deemed appropriate by the Investment Committee.
-The following are some examples of reasons that may cause the Investment Committee to lose confidence in the OCIO:
+The OCIO or an Outside Advisor may be placed on "watch" status, replaced or eliminated if the Investment Committee loses confidence in the management of the strategy; when the characteristics of the portfolio no longer satisfy the desired or expected elements of the mandate; or when the current style is no longer deemed appropriate by the Investment Committee.
+The following are some examples, including but not limited to, that may cause the Investment Committee to lose confidence in the OCIO or an Outside Advisor:

-- Change in ownership of the firm - Departure of key investment or management decision-makers - Change in philosophy, style, process, or stated objective - Continued or severe violations of the DCF Investment Policy - Declining performance relative to peers and benchmarks
+- Change in ownership of the firm - Departure of key investment or management decision-makers

+- Change in philosophy, style, process, or stated objective - Continued or severe violations of the DCF Investment Policy - Declining performance relative to peers and benchmarks

-The OCIO will generally be placed on watch status for a period of time before a decision to terminate the relationship is made.
-There may, however, be circumstances under which the Investment Committee may elect to terminate the OCIO without placing them on watch first as well as during the actual watch status period.
+The OCIO or an Outside Advisor will generally be placed on watch status for a period of time before a decision to terminate the relationship is made.
+There may, however, be circumstances under which the Investment Committee may elect to terminate the OCIO or an Outside Advisor without placing them on the watch first as well as during the actual watch status period.